ServerlessOpsIO/serverlessops-workshops/02-operations/03-architecture/README.md

 </p>
 </details>

-#### Deploy the updated *wild-rydes* service
+#### Deploy updated *wild-rydes* service
 Deploy the newly updated *wild-rydes*.

 *NOTE: This will create a minor service disruption as ride records will not be sent to wild-rydes-ride-record until that service is updated in the following steps.
-We are proceeding this way for clarity in this workshop.*
+We are proceeding this way for clarity in this workshop.
+You would do more iterative changes and deploys if this were a production system.*

 ```
 $ cd $WORKSHOP/wild-rydes